farcasterxyz/protocol/docs/SPECIFICATION.md

 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

 The CRDT must limit the number of add and remove messages to a maximum of 50.
 When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
 If there is a tie, the message with the lowest lexicographical order is discarded.

+## 2.6 Delta-Graph Rules

+1. Messages with an EIP-712 signature scheme are only valid if the signing Ethereum address is the owner of the fid.

+2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer whose `SignerAdd` message is currently in the Signer CRDT's add-set.

+3. If an fid is transferred out of an Ethereum address, all Signer messages for that fid signed by that address must be discarded.

+4. When a Signer moves from the add-set to the remove set, or is discarded, all messages signed by the signer in other CRDTs should be discarded.

+#### Fid Ownership

+Fid ownership is determined by the ID Registry contract.
+A custody address is valid only if the most recent event for the fid was a `Register` or `Transfer` event with the custody address in the `to` property.

 # 3. Hub Specifications